 Idempotency

-The idempotency_key ensures exactly-once processing per program.
-If you send the same program_id + idempotency_key combination more than once, the original event takes precedence.
-Subsequent submissions with the same key are silently ignored, regardless of payload differences.
+Theidempotency_key ensures exactly-once processing per program.
+If you send the same program_id + idempotency_key combination more than once, the duplicate is ignored and the original event is returned.
+This applies regardless of whether the payload differs.

 If a network timeout occurs, re-send the same request.
 The duplicate is safely deduplicated.